awsdocs/amazon-fsx-file-gateway-user-guide/doc_source/troubleshooting-EC2-gateway-issues.md

 **Note**
 If you add a new rule to an existing security group, the new rule applies to all instances that use that security group\.
 For more information about security groups and how to add a security group rule, see [Amazon EC2 security groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html) in the *Amazon EC2 User Guide*\.

-To let AWS Support connect to your gateway, you first log in to the local console for the Amazon EC2 instance, navigate to the storage gateway's console, and then provide the access\.
+To let AWS Support connect to your gateway, you first log in to the local console for the Amazon EC2 instance, navigate to the Storage Gateway's console, and then provide the access\.

 **To enable AWS Support access to a gateway deployed on an Amazon EC2 instance**